 But, as with other top-tier military units in the west, it’s unclear when the first female candidate will complete training.
 In the U.S., only a handful of women have made it through Ranger School, and none have been accepted into the Navy SEALs, Army Special Forces, and similar units.

-Today I attended a land power demonstration on Salisbury Plain, which involved some of the first women to join the Royal Armoured Corps.
+Currently, the British forces have had about three dozen women accepted into armored roles.
+Now, they can apply to join the Royal Marines and infantry, which opens the door to the SAS and SBS in the future.Today I attended a land power demonstration on Salisbury Plain, which involved some of the first women to join the Royal Armoured Corps.
 I am very proud of the work our military does and opening all combat roles to women will ensure we recruit the right person for the right role.pic.twitter.com/pguaeViRcR

 Now, however, the goal is to get women into the training funnel and into the combat forces.